-Gavdos is a unique gem of Southern Europe, away from the bustling "civilized" world, with wild beauty, with crystal blue waters, with dreamy sunrises, breathtaking sunsets, with amazing coastline and beaches, where cedars reach the sea; an island of great beauty that deserves to be discovered.
+Gavdos is a unique gem of Southern Europe, away from the bustling "civilized" world, with wild beauty, with crystal blue waters, with dreamy sunrises, breathtaking sunsets, with amazing coastline and beaches, where junipers reach the sea; an island of great beauty that deserves to be discovered.
 The only thing that you have to do, is leave the easy resting on the extensive sand of Sarakiniko and Agiannis beaches and walk to discover the island, its inaccessible places and virgin beaches.

 Karave beach has round pebbles and heads south to Korfos bay.
 It is not organized, but is the only choice for those who want to swim near the port.
 The water is crystal clear and quite deep.
 Karave is not very special about swimming, especially if you compare with the rest beaches of Gavdos.

 It is named after the Saracen pirates who once used the island as a base of attacks.
 Sarakiniko, like all beaches in Gavdos is one of the best beaches in Greece that any description can not fit the beauty.
 It is located on a large cove bay looking north.